ernie/the_setup/02_dnsmasq/README.md

     echo nameserver 127.0.0.1 | \
       sudo tee /etc/resolver/devel /etc/resolver/staging

+Note: In macOS Sierra, the resolver folder doesn't exist so it will need to be created before you can run this.
+    sudo mkdir -v /etc/resolver

 Now, when OS X tries to look up anything at either of these two TLDs, it'll use the local nameserver provided by dnsmasq.